 The hardest part of interior photography (besides the light) is the lack of space.
 So don’t be afraid to move furniture when it is standing in the way of creating a beautiful shot.
 Or shoot from the hallway into the room at the point where you won’t see the doorposts in the viewfinder anymore.

-8. Don’t abuse your wide angle lens
+8. Don’t abuse your wide angle

 9. Go closer

 Create overviews of the rooms but don’t forget to shoot vignettes and close-ups too.
-In those, you can really capture the mood of the space.
+In those, you can capture the mood of the space.
 Change your aperture: Make the hole of light that enters your camera as big as possible because it is also responsible for the depth of field.
 A close up from a vase looks so much better with a blurry background.
-Don’t forget to crank up your aperture when you are reshooting a wider view!
+Don’t forget to crank up your aperture when you are reshooting a broader view!

 10. Change your camera settings to RAW.